UP929312/CommunityAPI/README.md

 3. If it's not on either of these, check Jerry's list, it's not always entirely accurate, but has much more items.

 Then we calculate some extras for base items:
-- If it has hot potato books, add 10,000 for each hot potato book, and 100,000 for each fuming potato book.\
+- If it has hot potato books, add the price of a HPB for each book, and the price of a FPB for each fuming potato book.\
-- If it's been recombobulated, add 5,000,000 to the value.\
+- If it's been recombobulated, add the price of a recombobulator 3000 to the value.\
 - If it's a dungeon item, give the rough value in essence for each item (and each star).\
-- If it's a warped aspect of the end, add 10 million if it's epic, add 5 million if it's not.\
+- It it has a reforge stone applied to it, calculate the cost of the reforge stone, as well as the cost to apply it.\
-- For each level 6 enchantment, add 500k, for each level 7 and above enchantment, add 1 million.\
+- For each enchantment, add the cost of the enchanted book from BIN to the item.
 - And if there's more than one item, e.g. a stack of enchanted diamond blocks, it multiplies the value by the amount of items.